2023 XFL season: Preseason

-While teams held joint practices, the planned untelevised "informal scrimmages" for the league’s TV partners, in order to conduct trial runs for their broadcasts, were cancelled as a result of a severe weather in the Dallas Metroplex area.
+While teams held joint practices, the planned untelevised "informal scrimmages" for the league's TV partners, in order to conduct trial runs for their broadcasts, were cancelled as a result of a severe weather in the Dallas Metroplex area.

 Regular season

 The league is divided into two divisions, North and South.
 Each team was given a ten-game schedule with no bye weeks, playing two games against each division rival (one home and one away) and one game against each team in the other division.

 Postseason

-The postseason will be a four-team playoff, with the top 2 teams in each division making the postseason.
-On February 19, it was announced that the Alamodome in San Antonio, Texas, will host the 2023 XFL Championship.
+The postseason was a four-team playoff, with the top 2 teams in each division making the postseason.
+On February 19, it was announced that the Alamodome in San Antonio, Texas, would host the 2023 XFL Championship.

+The format attracted some criticism among league fans by the end of the regular season, as the Battlehawks finished their season with a 7–3 record and did not make the playoffs over a 4–6 Arlington Renegades team (the playoff took the top two teams from each division instead of the division winners and then the next two best teams).
+Not only did the Battlehawks have three more wins than the Renegades, but they also beat the Renegades in their only meeting of the season.
+The same complains were heard about the tie-breaker rules, which were copied from the NFL.

+After the season, XFL President Russ Brandon addressed both issues: "We never thought we would get that far in the tie-breaker scenario (...)
+The key to anything is to keep things simple, so we'll have to clean that up (...)
+We'll evaluate the situation that happened this year with the playoff. looking back at it, more thought needs to go into it. that will be under review."

 Season schedule

 All games stream on ESPN+ unless otherwise noted.
-Viewership figures for streaming platform released four weeks after the event.
+Viewership figures for streaming platforms are released four weeks after the event.